-The BUSO club has the purpose of integrating students and raising social and ethical awareness of issues related to society on business.
-We want to promote the welfare and interests of the students in Business and Society (BUSO) program of study at York University, and to provide services, activities, and facilities which address student needs and objectives.
+The Business and Society Student Association has the purpose of integrating students and raising social and ethical awareness of issues related to society on business.
+We want to promote the welfare and interests of students in the Business and Society (BUSO) program of study at York University, and to provide services, activities, and facilities which address student needs and objectives.
 Our aim is to enrich the lives and educational experience of the students in the BUSO program through academic, cultural, recreational and social programming.

 Location: 101C Vanier College

 The purpose of the Cognitive Science Students’ Association (COSSA) of York University is to unite all students with an interest in Cognitive Science and to provide a forum for which to exercise this interest.
 We are a multi-faceted community where we, as an association, put forth opportunities, facilitate discussions and instigate curiosity about the mind and its many faculties in hopes to ultimately play our part in allowing the field of Cognitive Science to flourish.